 Our Broadband provider provides a 'firewall' filtering system to prevent access to material deemed inappropriate for children.
 Additional 'application control' filtering is in place to ensure safe and secure use of Internet through portable devices, such as iPads.
-Additionally, all pupils have individual accounts to allow tracking of searches and content.
-Due to the limited numbers of computers, it is Unity policy to have 'Computer Partners' which stay constant, allowing staff to track pupils.
 Pupils will be made aware that, as 'Computer Partners', they are both responsible for the search content and should take responsibility and tell an adult if they are unhappy about anything their partner is accessing.
+Generic logins are in place for access to computers but not to specific programs such as Teams, Purple Mash or MyMaths where pupils have individual accounts.